A Q&A about the Making of the 'Tsarina' Series with 'BBC History REVEALED'

-Why do you think she has been overlooked by history in favour of her name-sake Catherine the Great?
+Why do you think she has been overlooked by history?

 Most people assume that ‘Tsarina’ is about Catherine the Great, who arrived in Russia as a German Princess, the bride-to-be for the heir to the throne.
-Not to belittle her achievements, but she -’my’ Catherine’s grand-niece - became the Empress her education had prepared her for and had 34 years of rule to make her mark.
+Not to belittle her achievements, but she -’my’ Catherine’s grand-daughter in law - became the Empress her education had prepared her for and had 34 years of rule to make her mark.
 The two decades following the death of Peter the Great in Russia form an extraordinarily complicated tableau of opposing forces threatening to tear the country apart.
-His death left his realm stuck mid-reform, settling into a fragile peace, fearing the lingering threat of attack by either of its neighbours, its government at the mercy of foreign fortune-hunters.
 If Catherine’s reign was brief – two peaceful and prosperous years, an exception in the Russian history – she continued his strive for discovery and improvement.
 Her final act was to finance Bering’s ships, allowing the explorer the quest for his eponymous strait.

 I had of course read ‘The Russians”, such as Tolstoy, Gogol, and Pushkin, as well as Russian fairy-tales, which offer invaluable insight into a country’s imaginary: the storyteller invariably gets rewarded by eating honey!
 The research proper for ‘Tsarina’ was more focused on the early Romanovs, such as watching Sukorov’s take on the Dogma movie, ‘Russian Ark’, or reading the often hilarious and shocking travel diaries of the 17th century German merchant Adam Olearius, visiting Russia and the first Romanov Tsar.
 My ‘bible’, however, was Prof. Lindsey Hughes’ tome 'Russia in the time of Peter the Great'.
 Regrettably, I was never able to meet her.
 Following a year of research, I dared drafting the novel’s opening sentence.
 Also, I had a very stringent writing-routine, as I worked as a presenter on Financial breakfast TV, often leaving the house at 2.30 a.m.
 I wrote every afternoon, after a nap and a run in Hyde Park, half a dozen books surrounding my pc, their pages marked with post-its and highlighter.